 4. Completeness of the Loan File

-Every document a buyer cannot locate is a gap they price as a risk.
+Every document a buyer cannot locate is a gap they price as risk.
 The loan file must be complete, organized, and producible on request — not reconstructed from memory after a buyer makes an offer.

 - Required documents include: original note, deed of trust or mortgage, title policy, hazard insurance, payment history, and borrower application